SystemsApproach/foundation/architecture.rst

 Chapter 3: Architecture
 =======================

-The previous section established a pretty substantial set of requirements for network design—a computer network must provide general, cost-effective, fair, and robust connectivity among a large number of computers.
+The previous chapter established a substantial set of requirements for network design—a computer network must provide general, cost-effective, fair, secure, and robust connectivity among a large number of computers.
 As if this weren’t enough, networks do not remain fixed at any single point in time but must evolve to accommodate changes in both the underlying technologies upon which they are based